-1. Low-Level Design: The low-level design of API platforms constitutes a few intermediary tasks, such as transforming the API requests/responses, or coupling the output of one API to the input of another.
+1. Low-Level Design: The low-level design of API platforms constitutes a few intermediary tasks, such as transforming the API requests/responses or coupling the output of one API to the input of another API.
 Since all APIs are self-contained entities, this coupling cannot be achieved directly.
 You need an additional set of APIs acting as a glue layer within the API platform’s internal architecture.

 2. Governance: An API platform consists of more than one APIs.
 As a result, there is a need for combined governance of APIs such that all APIs within the platform have uniform governance policies assigned.

 3. Security: The challenges of governing the APIs within a platform also apply to security.
 Most of the API security concerns revolve around API keys and user access permissions and policies.
 This also extends to API traffic management, wherein all the constituent APIs of an API platform need a consistent configuration for traffic policing.

 To circumvent the challenges, here are some good practices that will help you take a leap and expedite the launch of API platforms with long-term gains.

 1. Choosing an API Management platform that supports API platforms: API management platforms play a crucial role in fostering the ecosystem around APIs and API platforms.
 Additionally, they provide enhanced features for better management API platforms, such as: